 - Food Sensitivities and Allergies

-We do an in-depth clinical evaluation into the status of their gut health, searching for a root cause of their symptoms.
-Our treatment protocols focus on Eliminating toxins and Offending agents, Rebalancing gut flora, focusing on reducing inflammation, restoring gut function of nutrient absorption.
+We do an in-depth clinical evaluation into the status of your gut health, searching for a root cause of their symptoms.
+Our treatment protocols focus on eliminating toxins and offending agents, rebalancing gut flora, focusing on reducing inflammation, restoring gut function of nutrient absorption.
 Right bacterial population is crucial to the overall gut function.
 Bacteria produce Short- chain Fatty Acids (SCHAs) as a byproduct of their metabolism, which is crucial for our gut function.
 Imbalances or deficiencies in these SCFAs production leads to gastrointestinal disease.

 WHAT ROLE DOES THE SMALL BOWEL PLAY?